 To give you a better idea of how much youth dirt bikes cost, I’ve checked out all the latest prices and split them into several age groups for easy reference.

 How Much Does A Dirt Bike For Kids Cost?

 Electric dirt bikes for kids usually cost $100 to $500.
 On the other hand, gas kids dirt bikes cost between $700 to $5,000.
 Brand, quality, and features all affect the price of a kids dirt bike.
 Generally, smaller dirt bikes for younger children are less expensive.

-Ultimately, you’ll want to look for kids dirt bikes that are size appropriate for your child and that’s why I’ve broken down the cost in several age categories.
+Ultimately, you’ll want to look for dirt bikes fir kids that are size appropriate for your child and that’s why I’ve broken down the cost in several age categories.
 Let’s take a look, shall we?

 Dirt Bike Prices: Kids Ages 6 and Younger